kvz/bash3boilerplate/FAQ.md

 ## How can I contribute to this project?

 Please fork this repository.
-After that, create a branch containing your suggested changes and submit a pull request based on the master branch of <https://github.com/kvz/bash3boilerplate/>.
+After that, create a branch containing your suggested changes and submit a pull request based on the main branch of <https://github.com/kvz/bash3boilerplate/>.
 We are always more than happy to accept your contributions!

 ## Why are you typing BASH in all caps?